 The San Francisco Bay Area is kinda like a pricey retirement home for boring people.
 It’s really a soulless place with overpriced mediocre food, terrible drivers and chain stores for as far as the eye can see.
 There’s also a real distance between people in the bay area.
 Simply put, people don’t want to connect.
 They just meet for convenience and then go their own way and you are expected to do the same.
-People here have to work long hours to stay alive and not interested in socializing.
+People have to work long hours and not interested in socializing.
 Berkeley in particular seems like, not only is everybody kind of doing their own thing (ignoring one another) but pretending to be so open and forward thinking.
 Atleast on the East Coast people don’t pretend to be open and friendly.
 In the SF bay area, it’s a real “You live your life and I’ll live mine, and we’ll just ignore each other” sort of culture.

 It’s not that these geeks are bad guys or hopelessly handicapped.
 It’s that they’re socially immature because they haven’t put any time into their social development.
 They’ve hidden themselves behind computer screens since they were ten years old, limiting their interactions to people who were like them.
 And their parents and teachers allowed it because they felt sorry for them, wanted to shelter them from the rejection that came whenever they engaged with peers.